- Download our Ho Chi Minh City Schools Guide

 Taxis in Ho Chi Minh City

 Taxis are a comfortable and affordable way to travel around Ho Chi Minh City.
-There is an ample supply of taxis driving throughout the streets so finding one is not difficult.
+There is an ample supply of taxis driving throughout the streets so finding one isn't difficult.

 The challenge will be avoiding dishonest drivers, disreputable taxi companies and potential scams.
 Expats should ensure that taxi drivers are using a meter and that it is switched on at the start of a journey.